 Even before this statement was made by the HSE, construction and scaffolding companies around the UK declared that even in the event of a relaxation of regulations that they would still uphold the health and safety standards of the pre-Brexit industry.

-Gilray Plant provides high-quality timber scaffolding boards as part of our one-stop shop of scaffolding equipment, so it was important for us to understand the impact of Brexit on the timber trade.
+Gilray Plant manufactures high-quality timber scaffolding boards as part of our one-stop shop of scaffolding equipment, so it was important for us to understand the impact of Brexit on the timber trade.
 Although trade discussions are still ongoing, it has been made clear that the UK will no longer be part of a customs union with the EU.
 The biggest change here for traders is the fact that VAT and excise procedures will be applied, just in the same way they are currently applied to goods traded outside of the EU.

 If no deal is reached, timber trading will go to World Trade Organisation (WTO) rules which do not have a tariff on sawn timber.
 However, there are still questions remaining around increased transport costs due to customs paperwork and delays at ports.